 I recently attended a four-day conference for members of the Australian Investors Association.
 Over that time, I listened to a wide range of experts discussing things like the future outlook for the economy, how to manage your investments, technical and fundamental analysis of shares, investing in bonds, equities, real estate, superannuation, managed funds and trusts.
 One topic of interest was when to sell Shares if prices are falling.

-In fact, a number of these talks raised the issue of when to sell your shares.
-I realised that each speaker always referred to a share market chart of the ASX200 to prove the point.
-In particular they were showing that in January and February of this year, the ASX200 was down by 20% It was explained that sometimes the market will ‘Get the Wobbles’ and recover and sometimes the market has changed the trend from a bull market to a bear market.
-That is, the general direction of the all the largest 200 shares in Australia are either in an upward price trend or downward price trend.
+A number of these talks raised the issue of when to sell your shares.
+I realized that each speaker always referred to a share market chart of the ASX200 to prove the point.
+In particular, they were showing that in January and February of this year, 2016, the ASX200 was down by 20% It was explained that sometimes the market will ‘Get the Wobbles’ and recover, and sometimes the market has changed the trend from a bull market to a bear market.
+That is, the general direction of all the largest 200 shares in Australia is either in an upward price trend or downward price trend.
 ‘Getting the Wobbles’, is where the market moves down for a brief period of time and then recovers.
 The difference is very clear in hindsight, however, when a market has dropped 20% it is officially a bear market, until such time as the trend changes.

 - You need the money for personal living expenses or you want to invest that money elsewhere regardless of what is happening to the share price.